-Awarded on the basis of academic excellence to graduate students in the Critical and Curatorial Studies Program.
+Awarded on the basis of academic excellence to graduate students in the Critical and Curatorial Studies (CCST) program.
 The Fellowship is a major gift from philanthropist Michael Audain.
-The gift creates endowments that will augment the Critical & Curatorial (CCST) program and provide financial suport to CCST students through three annual fellowships.
+The gift creates endowments that will augment the CCST program and provide financial suport to CCST students through three annual fellowships.

 - BC Binning Memorial Fellowship

 A fellowship of $18,000 has been endowed in memory of Professor Emeritus B.C.
-Binning, painter and founder of the Department of Fine Arts at UBC The award is made on the recommendation of the Department, to a student entering the second year in the MFA Program in the Department of Art History, Visual Art and Theory, and showing exceptional promise in drawing.
-Preference is given to a candidate who is a Canadian citizen or a landed immigrant.
+Binning, painter and founder of the Department of Fine Arts at UBC.
+The award is made on the recommendation of the department, to a student entering the second year in the MFA Program in the Department of Art History, Visual Art and Theory, and showing exceptional promise in drawing.
+Preference is given to a candidate who is either a Canadian citizen or a landed immigrant.

 - Four Year Doctoral Fellowship (4YF)